 Possibly the result of exaggerated tales about hyenas, the Crocotta was variously part dog, part wolf or part lion.
 It was supposed to live in Africa or India and be extremely aggressive toward both humans and dogs.

 Cynocephali were a mythical species of dog-headed people.
-The term was frequently applied in a metaphorical way to suggest lack of civilization and both Scandinavians and Africans were presented like this.
-In the Orthodox Church St. Christopher is usually shown as one of these.
+The term was frequently applied in a metaphorical way to suggest lack of civilisation and both Scandinavians and Africans were presented like this.
+In the Orthodox Church, Saint Christopher is usually shown as one of these.

 The origins of Griffins are unclear and in the early Middle Ages their appearance is variable.
 By the 12th century it had become more regular, comprising the body of a lion with the head and wings of an eagle.
 It was popular in heraldry, symbolising the intelligence of the eagle combined with the bravery and strength of the lion.